security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-Indicates whether the value in `Membership: Date last cited` is the actual date on which an organization Membership was disbanded, the latest date a source has referred to an organization Membership, and whether can we assume this organization Membership continues to exist.
+Indicates whether we assume the relationship between organizations continues after the date in `Membership: Date last cited`

 ### Type of field